10 Best WordPress Event Calendar Plugins 2023

 There’s support for Google Maps and recurring events, which are great additions.

 Display of event calendar or upcoming events in a widget is possible and done in a few clicks.

 Many free add-ons are also available for functions like displaying upcoming events in an accordion format, event countdown, social sharing, member profiles, ratings, and reviews.

-All this comes in really handy for every business owner, saving time and energy.
+All this is handy for every business owner, saving time and energy.

-You can add events with the click of a button and you can categorize them, too, to keep things organized.
+You can add events with the click of a button and categorize them to keep things organized.
 (It’s also possible to use filters.)

 You can use them to add advertising options, sell tickets, create links with attributes and include RSVP events.
 (Plus, even more goodies are coming with upcoming updates.)

 It’s time to Calendarize.it!